Great Lakes Hockey League (adult): History

 The league was formed in 1937 as the Badger State Hockey League.

 The 1998-99 Portage Lake Pioneers hold the record for best regular season at 25–1.
 They also went undefeated in the playoffs and national championships.

 GLHL added a tenth team in the Marquette Iron Rangers, who began play during the 2015–16 season.
 The club played just one season, before they were replaced by the Marquette Mutineers in the fall of 2016.

+In 2018 the Monroe Blues ceased operations, followed by the West Bend Bombers in 2022, and the Marquette Mutineers in 2024.

+In 2024 the league announced three new expansion teams: the Dane County Dairy Kings, the M&M Shamrocks (Marinette and Menominee), and the Sun Prairie Killer Bees (formerly of the American Premier Hockey League).

-League Format
+League format

-The league is made up of nine teams that play a 20-game schedule running from October to March.
-Each GLHL game consists of three 20 minute periods.
-If the game is tied after regulation, there is a 5-minute overtime and if still tied a 4-round shootout.
+The league is made up of 10 teams that play a 18-game schedule running from October to March.
+Each GLHL game consists of three 20-minute periods.
+If the game is tied after regulation, there is a five-minute overtime, and if still tied, a four-round shootout.

 Following the regular season is the playoff tournament.
 Teams are seeded in three pools based on regular season standings.
 Teams play one game against each team in their pool.
 The team with the best record in each pool advances to the semi-final.
 Of the remaining teams, the team with the greatest goal differential in pool play advances to the semi-finals as the wild card.
 In the event all teams in the same pool finish with a 1–1 record, the team with the greatest goal differential will advance to the semi-finals.
 The winners of the two semi-final games play for the championship.
 In the event a game is tied after overtime, additional overtime periods will be played until there is a winner.